Logiqx/wca-ipy/docs/Future_Options.md

 ## Lawful Basis

-Unofficial senior rankings may be regarded as a "legitimate interest" under GDPR.
+Unofficial senior rankings are being treated as a "legitimate interest" under GDPR.

 Article 6(1)(f) of GDPR provides a lawful basis for processing where: